 Criteria and Timeline

-Award: One award of $75,000 will be given to support a project of up to 15 months that may commence as early as, February 2nd, 2023, and no later than June 1st, 2023.
+Award: One award of $100,000 will be given to support a project of up to 24 months beginning July 1st, 2026.

 Restrictions: Award funds cannot be used to support research that is solely academic in nature, curriculum development, special events or speaker series, or surveys.